abdul-rehman-ghazi/news-app-compose/README.md

 - **API Integration:** Fetches live news data using RESTful APIs.
 - **Dependency Injection:** Manages dependencies efficiently with Koin, promoting testability and modularity.
 - **Date and Time Handling:** Cross-platform safe date and time calculations using kotlinx-datetime.
+- **Image Loading:** Efficiently loads and displays images from URLs using Coil.

 ## Libraries Used